Jeffouille029/Jeffouille029/README.md

    ⚖️ Mathematics:
 Algebra, analysis, statistics, and applications in computer science
    💻 Programming:
-Learning languages: Python, and a bit of C++
+Learning languages: Python, R, and a bit of C++

     🎨 My interests